Hastings (Neutral Bay): Condition

 The site still retains architectural evidence of earlier occupation in the form of stone steps associated with Thrupp's Cottage (possibly the oldest residence on the North Shore), remains of a woolstore (c.
 1831), a reservoir and associated conduits (c.
 1842) and, to the west, the stone cellar walls of Craignathan, also built and operated as an early twentieth century boarding house.
-The building's internal fabric has been substantially altered to convert it to three residential units, leaving no clear physical evidence of tis origins as a boarding house or its use as the headquarters of the support units of the RAFF from 1956 to the mid 1980s.
+The building's internal fabric has been substantially altered to convert it to three residential units, leaving no clear physical evidence of its origins as a boarding house or its use as the headquarters of the support units of the RAFF from 1956 to the mid-1980s.

 However, the imposing presence of its exterior in this prominent location serves to preserve the record of its origins and use and the history of urban development along the northern shoreline of Sydney Harbour.